nanoframework/Samples/samples/Bluetooth/README.md

 - Read and Write a value                          - Read/Write 3 bytes RGB

 You will be able to connect to the service and read values or subscribe to be Notified ever 60 seconds.
-Suitable Phone apps.
-"LightBlue" or "nRF Connect"
+Suitable Phone apps: "LightBlue" or "nRF Connect"

 * [Bluetooth Low energy sample 2](BluetoothLESample2)
 This Sample adds security to the Characteristic access.
 This will force the Server/Client to bond/pair which is